Our IFA Acquisitions and Disposals Service

-Our team of specialist Corporate Solicitors have years of experience in providing advice to independent financial advisers (IFAs) on all aspects of acquisitions, disposals and mergers.
+Our team of specialist Corporate Solicitors has years of experience advising IFA practitioners on all aspects of acquisitions, disposals, and mergers.

-Whether you are acquiring a practice or thinking of retiring from your own business, we can guide you through the entire process and advise you on the aspects of acquiring or disposing of an IFA business.
+Whether you are acquiring a practice or thinking of retiring from your own business, we can guide you through the entire process and advise you on the aspects of acquiring or disposing of an IFA business or in succession planning.

 Acquiring or selling an IFA practice has plenty of issues in common with acquiring or selling other types of businesses.
 However, there are also a number of unique aspects to an IFA practice transaction which require specialist advice.